longhorn/website/content/docs/1.7.0/advanced-resources/backing-image/backing-image.md

 2. Upload a file from your local machine.
 This option is available to Longhorn UI users.
 3. Export an existing in-cluster volume as a backing image.
 4. Restore a backing image from the backupstore, For more information, see [Backing Image Backup](../backing-image-backup).
+5. Clone a backing image from another backing image.

 #### The checksum of a backing image
 - The checksum of a backing image is **the SHA512 checksum** of the whole backing image **file** rather than that of the actual content.